Accepting Blue Cross Blue Shield As A Nutritionist

 Availity is a web-based tool that provides real-time benefits information at no charge to BCBS in-network providers.
 Information that can be looked up about a client through Availity includes eligibility and benefits, claim status, claim submission, electronic remittance, and authorizations and referrals.
 The portal encompasses administrative, financial, and clinical services, supports both real-time and batch transactions and is HIPAA compliant.

 Quite typically, Availity will work alongside your EHR/claims creation platform, in which you’ll verify benefits and submit claims through Availity — but you will chart and create your CMS 1500 claim through your preferred EHR provider — unless informed otherwise by your BCBS representative.
 In some states, BCBS may require you to submit claims through a preferred EHR platform such as Blue-E Platform for BCBS in North Carolina).
+If you’re struggling to find a trusted EHR platform, consider trying out Healthie’s starter plan to test our extensive features for free.

 Pro Tip: If nutrition services benefits are not visible within Availity (as this may depend on your state), there is a place within Availity to enter your nutrition procedure code – which will provide you with a number to call.